 - Failure to perform an effectiveness check

-Each of these deficiencies are addressed directly by CAPA training.
-Formal CAPA training reviews each of the requirements for your CAPA process, and trainers will often share samples of CAPA procedures and CAPA forms that they wrote and found to be effective.
+Each of these deficiencies is addressed directly by CAPA training.
+Formal CAPA training reviews each of the requirements for your CAPA process, and trainers will often share samples of CAPA procedures, and CAPA forms that they wrote and found to be effective.
 Learning multiple root cause investigation techniques, and practicing them using the case study technique, ensure that CAPAs are thoroughly investigated, rather than identifying superficial symptoms.

 CAPA metrics are introduced during training to ensure that the CAPA process owner knows best practices for monitoring and analyzing the process.
-Finally, CAPA training includes specific examples of what is, and what is not, a proper technique for performing an effectiveness check.
+Finally, CAPA training includes specific examples of what is and what is not, a proper technique for performing an effectiveness check.